Last revised: July 2019

 Review Process: We read all articles that meet these guidelines.
 Each work receives a thorough review before a Submissions Editor responds with a decision.
 Decisions on articles are released on a rolling basis.
 Decisions should be made within six weeks of submission, but please allow for additional time during school breaks and end-of-semester exam periods.
 For more information on the Harvard Law School’s academic calendar, please visit this link.

-Editing Process: Each accepted work will be assigned to a team of NSJ Senior Editors and Staff Editors.
-This team will work with the author to edit and prepare the work for publication.
+Editing Process: Each accepted work will be assigned to a team of NSJ editors.
+This team will work with the author to revise and prepare the work for publication.

 The Online Journal